Munyawera-Fils/E-portfolio-ICP-Blockchain/eportfolio-ICP/README.md

-# Type Script and Motoko High-End Platform
+# Type Script and Motoko High-End Platform and type script

 This is the E-portfolio System.